dojo/framework/docs/en/testing/supplemental.md

         // register a call to the button's onclick property r.property(WrappedButton, 'onclick');

-        // create a new template with the updated count const counterTemplate = baseAssertion.setChildren(WrappedSpan, () => ['1']);
+        // create a new assertion with the updated count const counterAssertion = baseAssertion.setChildren(WrappedSpan, () => ['1']);

-        // expect against the new template, the property will be called before the test render r.expect(counterTemplate);
+        // expect against the new assertion, the property will be called before the test render r.expect(counterAssertion);

         // once the assertion is complete, check that the stub property was called assert.isTrue(onClickStub.calledOnce);